GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   _reachable_ from a class.
-For example, when a reference that causes a linkage error is marked as _reachable_ from 'Class A', it means that there exists a path of edges in the class usage graph from 'Class A' to the reference causing linkage error.
+For example, when a reference that causes a linkage error is marked as _reachable_ from 'Class A', it means that there exists a path of edges in the class usage graph from 'Class A' to the reference causing a linkage error.
   The path helps to diagnose how linkage errors are introduced to the classpath from which the graph is built.